 The insurance company knows that most workers are not well-versed in Georgia’s workers’ compensation laws—and you shouldn’t have to be.
 You have a right to your benefits if you were hurt at work.
 Having a lawyer simply levels the playing field and shows the insurance company that you have expert knowledge on your side.

 If your employer should have workers’ compensation but does not, you have grounds to file a lawsuit.
-Not carrying workers’ comp is a misdemeanor offense, and a lawyer can help you take action.
+Not carrying workers’ compensation is a misdemeanor offense, and a lawyer can help you take action.

 In other situations, employers are not forthcoming about how to file a claim for compensation.
 This is also serious and a big reason to hire a workers’ compensation lawyer.